Magic Lantern Video & Book Store

 The road show release of "Fantasia" [1940] is considered the first American film to be released with no credits at all shown on-screen: a single 'card' during the 15-minute intermission displayed only the film's title, the phrases "Color by Technicolor", "copyright 1940 by The Walt Disney Company", "certificate #5940", and "RCA Sound Recording" - even the customary "Walt Disney Presents" was omitted.
 Programs containing the credits were distributed to patrons at the initial showings in 1940; the full credits were added at the end of the movie on the 1990 50th-anniversary release.

 The studio devised a multi-channel stereo sound system called 'Fantasound' that was installed at 12 theaters in the U.S. for 'road show' engagements, making it the first commercial film released in multi-channel sound.
 But the film received critical disdain and meager box-office.
+R.K.O. took over the roadshow release in April 1941 and a wide release in 1942, with two versions: just a few wide Cinemascope™ prints, and many full screen prints (for theaters without wide screens).
 The studio tinkered with subsequent nationwide and foreign releases, using mono sound prints of various lengths.
-Even though the film ran for 28 weeks at the Carthay Circle Theater in Los Angeles (breaking the record set by "Gone With The Wind" [1939]), the film lost money, and the Disney Studio was soon in financial difficulties (the film did not make a profit until 1969).
+The 124-minute roadshow version was reduced to an 81-minute 'popular' version in 1942 by cutting the transitional sequences and the entire abstract Toccata & Fugue sequence.
+Even though the film ran for 28 weeks at the Carthay Circle Theater in Los Angeles (breaking the record set by "Gone With The Wind" [1939]) and for a full year in New York City, the film lost money, and the Disney Studio was soon in financial difficulties (the film did not make a profit until 1969).
 R.K.O.
 Radio Pictures re-released an 80-minute mono version in 1942, and the roadshow version in 1943 and in 1946.
 A widescreen Superscope stereo version was released in 1956.

 The studio promoted a re-release of the film in the 1960s as a psychedelic event, and the audience responded; since then, the film has continued to grow in popularity.
 An intended re-release in 1982 found that the original sound tracks had deteriorated, so new orchestral tracks were recorded using Dolby stereo technology, conducted by Irwin Kostal; the 1982 version was re-released in 1985.